A continuous rating method for preferential voting. The incomplete case: The projection. Well-definedness and structural properties

 \iim{g} $\centre\gamma_{xy} \,-\, |\gamma_{yz}|/2 \,\,\le\,\, \centre\gamma_{xz} \,\,\le\,\, \centre\gamma_{yz} \,+\, |\gamma_{xy}|/2$. \end{lemma} \begin{proof} .5em Let us begin by noticing that the superdiagonal intermediate turnouts and margins are ensured to satisfy the following inequalities:

 The inequalities of~(\ref{eq:bounded0}) are those of (\ref{eq:bounded}), with $\ppto_{xx'}$ substituted for $\gto_{xx'}$, plus the fact that $\ppmg_{xx'}\ge0$.
-Those of~(\ref{eq:overlap}) are the result of adding up (\ref{eq:increment}) with $x$ and $z$ replaced respectively by $x'$ and $x$, and the same inequality with $z$ replaced by $x''$.
+Those of~(\ref{eq:overlap}) are the result of adding up (\ref{eq:increment}) with $x$ and $z$ replaced respectively by $x'$ and $x$ \,plus\, the same inequality with $z$ replaced by $x''$, and using the symmetric character of the turnouts.

 \halfsmallskip From (\ref{eq:bounded0}) it follows that $0\le(\ppto_{xx'}-\ppmg_{xx'})/2\le(\ppto_{xx'}+\ppmg_{xx'})/2\le1$.
 So, every $\gamma_{xx'}$ is an interval (possibly reduced to one point) and this interval is contained in $[0,1]$.
 Also, the inequalities of~(\ref{eq:overlap}) ensure on the one hand that $\centre\gamma_{xx'}\ge\centre\gamma_{x'x''}$, and on the other hand that the intervals $\gamma_{xx'}$ and $\gamma_{x'x''}$ overlap each other. \ensep In the following we will see that these facts about the elementary intervals $\gamma_{xx'}$ entail the stated properties of the sets $\gamma_{xy}$ defined by~(\ref{eq:gammaxy}).